Trikke76/Zabbix-Book/docs/index.md

 As Zabbix is an opensource product and making money out of the book was never my intention it got me thinking.
 How to make a new book without using a publisher like I had done before.
 After a while I came up with the idea to make a book that would be free and that would be updated when new versions came out.
-Since I am a huge fan of documetation in markdown or asciidoc i came up with the idea to share the book in git and use markdown.
+Since I am a huge fan of documetation in markdown or asciidoc I came up with the idea to share the book in git and use markdown.
+The problem here is that it's probably not the best way to make a book readable so after some searching for a good solution based on markdown I found [MkDocs](www.mkdocs.org).
+MkDocs is a Python-Markdown library that can convert everything to HTML and can be templated.

 # Who am i ?